Duomigo/deckslash-frontend/README.md

-## Instructions for Deckslash Frontend with ReactJS
+## Instructions for Frontend with ReactJS

 ### `npm install`

-Install modules trong folder (react and bootstrap IIRC)
+Install necessary modules for the frontend.

 ### `npm start`